 Woman pleads guilty to fake illness letter campaign

-A New Hampshire woman has pleaded guilty to sending 12 letters to restaurants and food companies and producing fake medical records saying she became seriously ill after eating their food and demanding nearly $400,000 in compensation.
+A New Hampshire woman has pleaded guilty to sending 12 letters demanding nearly $400,000 in compensation from restaurants and food companies after producing fake medical records saying she became seriously ill after eating their food.

 Forty-nine-year-old Jacqueline Masse, of Hampton, pleaded guilty in federal court to participating in a mail fraud scheme.
-Court documents said Masse assumed the identity of other members of her family, too.
+Court documents said Masse also assumed the identity of other members of her family.

 Masse falsely claimed of paying or borrowing money to pay hospital bills and other medical expenses to treat an illness because she was without health insurance.
 Each letter included a demand for financial compensation.

-Some insurance companies mailed checks totaling more than $206,000 to her home and homes associated with her family members, who were unwitting participants in the scheme.
+Some insurance companies mailed checks totaling more than $206,000 to her home and homes associated with her family members, who were unwitting participants.

 Comments